Road signs in Kyrgyzstan

 Road signs in Kyrgyzstan are similar to the road sign system of other post-Soviet states (e.g. Kazakhstan) that ensure that transport vehicles move safely and orderly, as well as to inform the participants of traffic built-in graphic icons.
 These icons are governed by the Vienna Convention on Road Traffic and Vienna Convention on Road Signs and Signals.

+Road signs of Kyrgyzstan are in many ways similar to road signs in Russia as they are regulated by Russian standards ГОСТ Р 52289-2019, ГОСТ Р 52290-2004 and the interstate standard ГОСТ 32945-2014.
+The only exception is that inscriptions on road signs are in Kyrgyz and/or Russian, in accordance with the official languages of Kyrgyzstan.
+Road signs in Kyrgyzstan are divided into 8 categories, as in Russia: